badjeff/zmk-split-peripheral-input-relay/README.md

 	input_relay_config_102 {
 		compatible = "zmk,split-peripheral-input-relay";

-		/* channel id, used to filter incoming annotated input event from split peripheral */ /* NOTE: should matching relay-channel on peripheral overlay */ relay-channel = <102>;
+		/* channel id, used to filter incoming input event from split peripheral */ /* NOTE: should matching relay-channel on peripheral overlay */ relay-channel = <102>;